UWE Bristol Volunteering Schools Programme

 Step-by-step process to volunteering

-- Read the full role description and apply for a UWE Bristol Schools Programme.
+- Read the full role description and apply (when recruitment is open) for a UWE Bristol Schools Programme.

 - We ‘match’ you with a placement and provide you with details.

 - Attend training for your specific role led by UWE Bristol Volunteering.

 - Attend an induction at your place.

 - We will support you in your volunteering should you need us.

 - We help you review and evaluate your volunteering, and verify your volunteering for the UWE Bristol Futures Award.

 - UWE Bristol Volunteering will reimburse reasonable travel expenses (if you keep your tickets!).